 Besides, “taming” the net to make it safe for children defeats the purpose.
 The net was not designed for children.

 It was designed for Generals and Senators (and University wonks).
 And you know what they are all interested in.
-And they kept it all to themselves until a bunch of other people came along and built a “worldwide web” into it.
+And they kept it all to themselves until a bunch of other people came along and built a “worldwide web” on top of it.
 It’s never going to be “safe for childern”.

 The current free-for-all, any-number-can-play confederacy of Internet sites, or even just Web sites, may not be sustainable at the current rate of growth.
-What the Internet started out as is not what it has become.
+What the Internet started out as is not what it has become, and certainly not what it’s going to continue to develop into.
 Parts of it are getting root-bound and could do with dividing and repotting.
 When the inevitable cry for a general overhaul gets started up — which should be pretty soon — or even well before that point, I propose that some serious thought be given to how the K-12 community is supposed to fit in.
 Or if it even needs to.

 Consider; maybe children do not really need access to the Internet.
-That maybe what they need is access to a large-scale simulation of the Internet which operates according to the same model (even with variations on the sort of built-in nonsense and muddle which serves as an introduction to the sort of obstacle course which actually surfing the net entails).
+That maybe what they need is access to a large-scale simulation of the Internet which operates according to the same model.
+Including variations on the sort of built-in nonsense and muddle which serves as an introduction to the sort of obstacle course which actually surfing the net entails.

 I would like to suggest that some thought be given towards establishing something like a SchoolNet which would link a nation’s public (and private?) educational facilities of the K-12 level.
 This might include some universities as well.
 Perhaps on a voluntary, or free subscription basis.
 This network could also link to major public informational sources, such as libraries and news networks.